 This website examines and celebrates the multitude of texts—editorials, reportage, essays, manifestos, literary reviews, short fiction, poetry, and cartoons—produced in periodicals and pamphlets by Filipina/os in the United States during the early 1900s through the mid-20th century.

 One incident (among others) highlighted what could be lost if the print media materials are not valued and archived correctly.
-After a two-week wait, the librarian of a collection in a major university brought me the newspapers I had requested, and apologized profusely for the condition they were in.
-She had found the papers carelessly rubber-banded, rolled-up, and stuck in the back corner of a shelf.
+After a two-week wait, the librarian of a collection in a major university brought me the newspapers I requested, and apologized profusely for the condition they were in.
+She had found them carelessly rubber-banded, rolled-up, and stuck in the back corner of a shelf.
 As I attempted to copy the old, fragile pages, they crumbled onto the glass of the copier.

-*In several article headings in the early periodicals, the writers refer to themselves as “U.S. Filipinos.”
+1In several article headings in the early periodicals, the writers refer to themselves as “U.S. Filipinos.”

 Thanks to Alex Fabros of the Filipino American Experience Research Project for permission to use the Union Restaurant photograph in the header, and to FANHS Monterey Bay & Tri-County area for their support.
 Masthead images for The Three Stars and The Filipino Students’ Magazine are from the microfilm collection at UC Berkeley.
 Thanks also to Abraham Ignacio for providing a copy of The Torch (see sidebar), and allowing me to make it available to the public.